-If you’ve had a vaginal birth, taking care of your (likely sore) bottom can be a bit of a job in the early days after your baby’s birth.
+Taking care of your sore bottom can be a bit of a job in the early days after your baby’s birth.
 Here are some simple things you can do to soothe muscles and prepare for what many call the ‘4th trimester’.
 Remember, you got this mama!

-Cold compresses.
-Many moms use ice packs to reduce swelling and soothe pain in the early hours after birth.
+Cold compresses— Many moms use ice packs to reduce swelling and soothe discomfort in the early hours after birth.
 Be sure to wrap cold packs in a soft cloth or other soft material so that the cold pack doesn’t directly touch your skin.
 We suggest getting some prepped in your freezer, so they are ready to use once baby arrives.

-Sitz baths.
-Warm water, especially when infused with healing herbs, can do wonders for tender tissues.
-You can make a sitz bath in a bathtub or with a basin that fits over your toilet seat (in the hospital, ask your nurse for help with this).
-Added to your postpartum perineal bath, our Sitz Bath and Sitz Bath Concentrate soothe sore perineal muscles, helps to reduce swelling and can easily be added to warm water with Epsom salt.
-For those who prefer more of an on-the-go solution, our Sitz Bath Spray can be sprayed directly on your perineum and offers the same relief.
-All of our sitz bath products have a zero rating (zero toxins) on the Environmental Working Group’s Skin Deep database and are made with 100% certified organic ingredients.
+Sitz baths— Warm water, especially when infused with herbs, can do wonders for tender tissues.
+You can make a sitz bath in a bathtub or with a shallow basin that fits over your toilet seat.
+Our Sitz Bath Soak soothes sore perineal muscles, helps to reduce swelling and can easily be added to warm water with Epsom salt.
+For those who prefer more of an on-the-go solution, our Sitz Bath Spray can be sprayed directly on your perineum and offers the same relief, whenever you need.
+Mama tip – open up the bottle and remove the straw to make it easier to spray upside down.

 Peri bottle —After labor, it can be quite uncomfortable to wipe after going to the restroom.
 Many moms find it helpful to spray their perineum (front to back) with warm water after or during urination.
 Peri bottles make this easy.
 It can be especially helpful to use a peri bottle while urinating if you have stinging pain when using the toilet.
 Many hospitals will provide them, however you can also find them in stores or online.

 * This post is not intended as medical advice.
 For medical advice, seek the recommendations of your health care provider.